lewissbaker/cppcoro/README.md

     // is available.
     //
     // The result is not returned from the co_await expression.
-    // This can be used to synchronise with the task without the
+    // This can be used to synchronize with the task without the
     // possibility of the co_await expression throwing an exception.
     Awaiter<void> when_ready() const noexcept;